Richieon88/pp2-quiz/README.md

 - The game logic and content were developed using resources from educational websites about geography.
 - Fonts used were sourced from Google Fonts.

-### Media

-- Images and icons used in the game were obtained from free resources such as [PublicDomainPictures.net](https://www.publicdomainpictures.net/) and [Vecteezy.com](https://www.vecteezy.com/).